Permutation twisted cohomology, remixed: An open cover of the Balmer spectrum via endotrivials

-\textbf{Warning:} Corollary \ref{cor:onlyclosedpoint} does not imply that the open $U(H)$ has a unique closed point viewed as a subspace of $\Spc(\catK)$.
-The open $U(H)$ has a minimal closed point if and only if $\catK(G)|_{U(H)} \cong \catK(G)/\frakm_H$, i.e. $U(H)$ consists of all points specializing to $\frakm_H$.
-In general this may not occur.
+\textbf{Warning:} \Cref{cor:onlyclosedpoint} does not imply that the open $U(H)$ has a unique closed point, as a subspace of $\Spc(\catK(G))$.
+The open $U(H)$ has a minimal closed point if and only if $U(H)$ consists of all points specializing to $\catM(H)$.
+In general this may not occur; this can already be observed for elementary abelian $p$-groups.

-\begin{remark} Corollary \ref{cor:onlyclosedpoint} result does not hold for the open cover of \cite[Section 13]{BG25} for non elementary abelian $p$-groups.
-For instance, \cite[Proposition 13.14]{BG25} states the closed complement of the open $U'(1)$ (we write $U'(1)$ to denote the open $U_G(1)$ of \cite[Proposition 13.14]{BG25} in order to distinguish the covers apart) is the support of $\on{kos}_G(F)$, where $F$ denotes the Frattini subgroup of $G$ (i.e. the intersection of all maximal subgroups of $G$).
-By \cite[Corollary 7.17]{BG25}, we have $\frakm_H \in \supp(\on{kos}_G(F))$ if and only if $H \not\leq_G F$, hence $\frakm_H \in U'(1)$ if and only if $H \leq_G F$.
-Therefore, $U'(1)$ contains a unique closed point of $\catK(G)$ if and only if $F = 1$ if and only if $G$ is an elementary abelian $p$-group. \end{remark}